alexcostaluiz/JavaScriptAnimations/README.md

 For more inspiration and understanding of the Animation class structure, see more animation examples in [animations.js](animations.js).

 While not extremely robust or comprehensive, this library emphasizes versatility.
-Animations may be as complex or simple as you like.
+Animations may be as complex or simple as you like and are well-maintained by the `Animator` object.

 ## Authors